-Chances are you’ve come across sites claiming you can make money posting links.
-As if you can just signup, post a few links and watch the money roll in.
+If you’re reading this, it means you’ve probably found a site that says you can make money posting links.
+As if all you need to do is signup, post a few links and watch the money roll in.

 Link posting is a fake work from home job opportunity.